StenopePHP/Stenope/doc/build-configuration.md

 ### Excluding a route from the sitemap

-If you need to exclude some routes from the generated sitemap, but keep them in the build anyway, set the `stenope.sitemap` route option to `false`:
+If you need to exclude some routes from the generated sitemap, but still keep them in the build, set the `stenope.sitemap` route option to `false`:

 ```php
 #[Route('foo', name: 'foo', options: [